pearsonca/stdio-ghana/sessions/2014/reuse/index.md

 </section>

 <section markdown="block">
-<h5 style="text-align:center">Types of Reuse</h5>
+#####Types of Reuse

+Libraries
-Libraries - The programming language authors or a third party has built the functionality into the language or a module of code you can reference.
+: The programming language authors or a third party has built the functionality into the language or a module of code you can reference.
+{: .fragment}

+Code Reuse
-Code Reuse - A module of code written by you or a member on your team can be reused with little or no modification to solve a new problem.
+: A module of code written by you or a member on your team can be reused with little or no modification to solve a new problem.
+{: .fragment}

+Pattern Reuse
-Pattern Reuse - The type of problem you are trying to solve has been solved before.
+: The type of problem you are trying to solve has been solved before.
 The strategy used to solve it can be reused and implemented in any programming language.
+{: .fragment}

 </section>

 <section markdown="block">